07 October 2022

 A custom originating with Lurianic Kabbalah is to recite the ushpizin prayer to ‘invite’ one of seven ‘exalted guests’ into the sukkah.
 According to tradition, each night a different guest enters the sukkah followed by the other six.
 Each of the ushpizin has a unique lesson to teach that parallels the spiritual focus of the day on which they visit, based on the Sephirah associated with that character.

-Some streams of Judaism also recognise a set of seven female shepherds of Israel, known as Ushpizot or Ushpizata.
-They are sometimes listed as the seven women prophets: Sarah, Miriam, Deborah, Hannah, Abigail, Hulda and Esther.
-Other lists name: Ruth, Sarah, Rebecca, Miriam, Deborah, Tamar and Rachel.
+Some streams of Judaism also recognise a set of seven female shepherds of Israel, known as ushpizot or ushpizata.
+At times, they are listed as the seven women prophets: Sarah, Miriam, Deborah, Hannah, Abigail, Hulda and Esther.
+Other lists name seven matriarchs: Ruth, Sarah, Rebecca, Miriam, Deborah, Tamar and Rachel.

 The interim days of Sukkot, known as hol HaMoed (חול המועד, festival weekdays), are often marked with special meals in the sukkah, when guests are welcomed.

-The Shabbat that falls during the week of Sukkot, beginning this evening, is known as Shabbat Hol HaMoed.
+The Shabbat that falls during the week of Sukkot, beginning next Friday evening (14 Ocvtober), is known as Shabbat Hol haMoed.
 The Book of Ecclesiastes is read, with its emphasis on the ephemeral nature of life: ‘Vanity of vanities, all is vanity.’
 This echoes the theme of the sukkah, while its emphasis on death reflects the time of year in which Sukkot falls, the ‘autumn’ of life.

 A meditation on Sukkot in Service of the Heart, a prayer book I use regularly in my daily prayer and meditation, offers this Kiddush, composed by Rabbi Sidney Brichto (1936-2009), for welcoming Sukkot: